binerogroup/documentation/getting-started/users.rst

 * Under roles, select the appropriate roles.
 If you don't select a level, the same level as your account will be used (member).
 Creator will allow creation of some objects (secrets) where as reader is read-only.

 * Under access rules you are able to give even more granular accesses to various API calls.
-There is information on how this works in the interface.
+See the information on how this works in the dialog.
 If you don't enter anything here, your user will not be restricted to specific API calls.

 * The **Unrestricted** box will allow the Application Credential to create additional users.
 This is **NOT** recommended.